juanelas/node-browser-skel/src/docs/index.md

 # Skeleton for developing modules for browser and Node.js in Typescript

 > This entire section with all its subsections (Installation, Tooling, Scripts) should be removed from your `src/docs/index.md` after installing.
-The rest of sections may be useful for your package readme, and you may just modified them in `src/docs/index.md` to meet your needs.
+The rest of sections may be useful for your package readme, and you may just modify them in `src/docs/index.md` to meet your needs.

 This is a skeleton for developing JS modules in Typescript that work both in Node.js and native JavaScript.
 The idea is that you should just focus on developing your typescript code in the `src/ts` folder, and the necessary JS files and bundles will be created so that it can be used with no effort in every environment.